 You can do nearly any meditation walking.
 It might be helpful to choose a path of 10-12 paces to walk back and forth rather than having to navigate your way around the space.
 But if wandering mindfully around your space feels good, go for it!
 Sometimes mindful wandering can be a lovely way to listen to the intuition of your body.

-You can lay on your back on the ground with your hips and knees at 90 degrees, and your calves resting on a chair.
+You can lay on your back on the ground with your hips and knees at 90 degrees, and your calves and feet resting on a chair.
 This pose can be good if you have lower back pain, problems with circulation in your legs, or if you’re suffering from menstrual cramps.

 Legs Up The Wall

 This is similar to Astronaut Pose, with your hips at 90 degrees but your legs straight.
 You use a wall to support your legs in an upright position as you lay on the ground.
 Just like the Astronaut Pose, this one can be good for lower back problems, leg circulation problems, and menstrual cramps.
 If you’d like to relax more in this pose you can place a yoga block or cushion between your ankles and use a yoga strap to hold your legs against that block or cushion.

 This yoga pose can be very relaxing, and can also help you nurture and soothe yourself.
 With your legs together and your shins in the ground, you rest your buttocks on your heels and your torso on your thighs.
 You rest your head on the ground, and your arms beside your legs on the ground with palms up.
 Keep your meditation in this pose simple – the power in this pose in its simplicity and nurturing qualities.

 - Stress, Shame, and Somatic Self Compassion - February 9, 2019

 - Becoming Empowered Through Somatic Self-Compassion - February 8, 2019

 - Meet my Inner Little Nervous Projectionist - February 3, 2019

 - Self-Inquiry As Self-Compassion Practice - February 1, 2019